ambareeshb/country-picker-android/README.md

 Then in your `Activity` or `Fragment` class

 ```
  easyPhoneText.pickerListener = PickerDialog.newInstance()

+  `by default there is a PickerDialog witha spinner of al available countries so you can use the above statement without any custom implementations of the picker`

 ```
-Where `easyPhoneText` is a View of Type `EasyPhoneText`(.
+Where `easyPhoneText` is a View of Type `EasyPhoneText`.
 After this whenever the flag icon is tapped

 `easyPhoneText.pickerListener?.showPicker()` will be invoked.